Ecuador & Peru Community & Culture Experience

 Location: 160 km (4 hours drive) from Guayaquil International Airport

-Accommodation: Traditional buildings & tents with comfy mattresses & bedding.
+Accommodation: Rooms in a converted community centre & tents with comfy mattresses & bedding.
 Flushing toilets & long drops, cold showers & sinks

 Power: Mains electricity.
 US standard plug.